-Collateral Continuing operations Discontinued operations Table 12
+Collateral Table 11

-(in %) 2020 2020 2019
+2023 2022

-Cars 3% 3% 3%
+Cars 2% 2%

-Real Estate 76% 92% 74%
+Real Estate 83% 84%

-Aircrafts & Ships 6% 6%
+Aircrafts & Ships 11% 9%

-Other 15% 5% 17%
+Other 5% 5%

-Total 100% 100% 100%
+Total 100% 100%

 4.6 Risk mitigation

 As provided in the Group's overall credit policy, the Group seeks to minimize actual risk taking.
 Accordingly, the Group generally requires collateral for any credit facility granted.
 What kind of collateral the Group may require when granting a loan depends on the account / customer involved and is subject to an individual assessment of each credit application.